indiana-university/rivet-docs/content/add-ons/rivet-shell.md

   - Layout
 ---
 ## Getting started
-The Rivet shell add-on requires the use of the core Rivet CSS.
+The Rivet shell Add-on requires the use of the core Rivet CSS.
 You can find out more about how to get started in [the Rivet documentation](https://rivet.iu.edu/components/).
 Once you are using Rivet, you can download the Rivet shell source files and include them in your project.

 ### 1. Include the CCS in your page
 {{< code lang="html" >}}<link rel="stylesheet" href="dist/css/rivet-shell.min.css">